jmischung/Dockerized-Trading-Research-Droplet/README.md

 ```

 __Add an Authorized Key__
-One the local machine create a new ssh key and paste the public key into the `authorized_keys` file.
+Once the local machine create a new ssh key and paste the public key into the `authorized_keys` file.

 ```
 # mkdir .ssh